-- "Artisan Funds" refers to each series of Artisan Partners Funds, Inc., an open-ended management investment company, registered with the Securities and Exchange Commission. - "Artisan Global Funds" refers to each sub-fund of Artisan Partners Global Funds plc, an open-ended investment company registered with the Central Bank of Ireland pursuant to the European UCITS Directive. - "Artisan Private Funds" refers to private investment funds sponsored by Artisan. - "Client" and "clients" refer to investors who access our investment management services by investing in funds, including Artisan Funds, Artisan Global Funds, Artisan Private Funds, or other pooled investment vehicles (including collective investment trusts) for which we serve as investment adviser, or by engaging us to manage a separate account in one or more of our investment strategies. - "Company", "Artisan", "we", "us" or "our" refer to Artisan Partners Asset Management Inc. ("APAM") and its direct and indirect subsidiaries, including Artisan Partners Holdings LP ("Artisan Partners Holdings"), and, for periods prior to our IPO, "Artisan," the "company," "we," "us" and "our" refer to Artisan Partners Holdings and, unless the context otherwise requires, its direct and indirect subsidiaries.
+- "Artisan Funds" refers to each series of Artisan Partners Funds, Inc., an open-ended management investment company, registered with the Securities and Exchange Commission. - "Artisan Global Funds" refers to each sub-fund of Artisan Partners Global Funds plc, an open-ended investment company registered with the Central Bank of Ireland pursuant to the European UCITS Directive. - "Artisan Private Funds" refers to private investment funds sponsored by Artisan. - "Client" and "clients" refer to investors who access our investment management services by investing in funds, including Artisan Funds, Artisan Global Funds, Artisan Private Funds, or other pooled investment vehicles (including collective investment trusts) for which we serve as investment adviser, or by engaging us to manage a separate account or provide a non-discretionary model portfolio in one or more of our investment strategies. - "Company", "Artisan", "we", "us" or "our" refer to Artisan Partners Asset Management Inc. ("APAM") and its direct and indirect subsidiaries, including Artisan Partners Holdings LP ("Artisan Partners Holdings"), and, for periods prior to our IPO, "Artisan," the "company," "we," "us" and "our" refer to Artisan Partners Holdings and, unless the context otherwise requires, its direct and indirect subsidiaries.
 On March 12, 2013, APAM closed its IPO and related IPO Reorganization.
 Prior to that date, APAM was a subsidiary of Artisan Partners Holdings.
-The IPO Reorganization and IPO are described in the notes to our consolidated financial statements included in Part II of this Form 10-K. - "IPO" means the initial public offering of 12,712,279 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 12, 2013. - "IPO Reorganization" means the series of transactions Artisan Partners Asset Management Inc. and Artisan Partners Holdings completed on March 12, 2013, immediately prior to the IPO, in order to reorganize their capital structures in preparation for the IPO. - "2020 Follow-On Offering" means the registered offering of 1,802,326 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on February 24, 2020.
+The IPO Reorganization and IPO are described in the notes to our consolidated financial statements included in Part II of this Form 10-K. - "IPO" means the initial public offering of 12,712,279 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 12, 2013. - "IPO Reorganization" means the series of transactions Artisan Partners Asset Management Inc. and Artisan Partners Holdings completed on March 12, 2013, immediately prior to the IPO, in order to reorganize their capital structures in preparation for the IPO.

-"2021 Follow-On Offering" means the registered offering of 963,614 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 1, 2021.
+• "2021 Follow-On Offering" means the registered offering of 963,614 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 1, 2021